prontotools/gravityforms-total-amount-shortcode/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+== Description ==
 A simple shortcode that displays the “Total” filed value from any Gravity Form.

-== Description ==

-Introduce a shortcode that generates a total field value.

 **Parameters**
 * `form_id`